Bokarina, Queensland: Education

 Kawana Waters State College is a government primary and secondary (Prep-12) school for boys and girls at 119 Sportsmans Parade.
 In 2018, the school had an enrolment of 1,614 students with 130 teachers (118 full-time equivalent) and 64 non-teaching staff (45 full-time equivalent).
 It includes a special education program.

 Amenities

+The Sunshine Coast Stadium is at 31 Sportsmans Parade.
+It hosts sporting competitions, concerts, and other community events.

+Kawana Aquatic Centre is at 45 Sportsman Parade It has 5 heated pools available for leisure, lessons, and training for swimming, diving and water polo.

 Kawana Waters Uniting Church is at 3 Honeysuckle Drive.

+Holy Trinity Kawana Anglican Church is at 11 Meridan Street.

+The hm.church is at 88 Sportsmans Parade.